Cleaning Business Health and Safety Templates

 What training do cleaners need for health and safety?

-They should also be given clear lone working procedures and emergency instructions.
+Cleaning staff should also be given clear lone working procedures and emergency instructions.
 Providing health and safety training not only protects staff but also helps cleaning businesses meet legal requirements.
-Our health and safety guidance documents support this backing up your risk assessments and policies, showing clients and contractors that safety is a priority.

 Do cleaning businesses need a health and safety policy?